|Home||Natural Family Living||Big Life Issues||Animal-

 And there be more projects to come yet!

-A special thanks to certain dedicated workers who participated throughout most of it: Mondli Cetyiwe of Nyanga and Aikel.
+A special thanks to certain dedicated workers who participated throughout most of it: Mondli Cetyiwe (of Nyanga) and Aikel (of Imizamo Yethu):

 Thank you also to certain contractors who were so very helpful: Caril de Beer (joinery), Kurt de Beer (tree felling), Garth Halvorsen (builder), Gerhardt Van Zyl (builder), Deon Schalkwyk (stone supply).